will-huynh/process_controller/README.md

 Next, create a ProcessController object with the desired method to be used. __NOTE: Methods used must be picklable (due to the behavior of _multiprocessing_ and _subprocess_).__
 > pc = process_controller.ProcessController(test_function.test)

-If you wish to disable the included test logger:
+To disable the included test logger:
 > pc = process_controller.ProcessController(test_function.test, included_logger=False)

 ### Using a Pool of Worker Processes